USEPA/CompTox-thyroid-httk/README.md

 **Figures 9-10**: Knit `Truong_etal_Full_Gestational_IVIVE.Rmd` with `execute.vignette = FALSE`

-**Figures 11**: `devtox_pods.R` (self-contained)
+**Figures 11**: `devtox_pods.R`

 For Figures 7-8, one can just run the plotting sections noted in the corresponding scripts by doing `Ctrl + Alt + T`.
 Figures 1-3 were made in Powerpoint.

 ### Usage for running the prioritization workflow from ToxCast data
 If you're interested in replicating the prioritization pipeline from top to bottom, the steps are as follows:
-1. Run/knit `src/invitrodb_v3_5_data.Rmd` for ToxCast data retrieval from invitrodb v3.5.
+1. Run all chunks in `data/invitrodb_v3_5_data.Rmd` for ToxCast data retrieval from invitrodb v3.5.
 2. Run `scripts/deiod_invitrodb_v3_5_processing.R` which carries out the ToxCast data filtering (see "Assessment for Selectivity + Assay Interference" and "Refinement" steps of the workflow).
-3. Change variable `execute.vignette` to TRUE in `Truong_etal_Full_Gestational_IVIVE.Rmd` and knit or by running all the chunks in RStudio ("Targeted bioactivity:exposure ratios" of workflow).
+3. Change variable `execute.vignette` to TRUE in `Truong_etal_Full_Gestational_IVIVE.Rmd` and knit or run all the chunks in RStudio ("Targeted bioactivity:exposure ratios" of workflow).

-After running these scripts, you can proceed to make the figures in the following order: 6,7,8,11.
+After running the workflow, you can proceed to make the figures as described above.
+It is recommended to run the script for Figure 7 before that for Figure 8, since some redundancy has been factored out.

 ### Dependencies
 R library httk v2.6.0 and its relevant dependencies are required.
 See: https://github.com/USEPA/CompTox-ExpoCast-httk and https://cran.r-project.org/web/packages/httk/index.html